Wellington Regional Growth Framework FAQs

 This project is a collaboration between central government, the councils of the region, including Horowhenua District and the Greater Wellington Regional Council and mana whenua.

-What time period is covered by the draft Framework?
+What time period is covered by the Framework?

-What process did we follow to develop the draft Framework?
+What process did we follow to develop the Framework?

 For more detail on the process we followed see https://wrgf.co.nz/wp-content/uploads/2020/09/WRGF-Options-Assessment-Report-Aug-2020.pdf PDF 969KB

-What opportunities did stakeholders have for input into the draft Framework?
+What opportunities did stakeholders have for input into the Framework?

 What are the next steps?